VCCE/VCC/docs/UserGuide.md

 have *many* choices and they all start with the "Configuration" & "Cartridge" menus at the top of the VCC Window.

 First, you want to configure you Coco3 to the basic machine you desire, whether you run RSDOS or OS-9 or both, it really doesn't matter.
 Maybe you want to emulate your actual Coco3 setup, or maybe you want to setup that *Dream* System you never had.
 This starts with the "Configuration" menu:

-- **Configuration:**
-  - **Flip Artifact Colors (New)**
+**Flip Artifact Colors **

-  - **Config Tabs**
+This will toggle PMODE artifact colors to the alternate set.
+Handy for games.

+**Config**

+Config brings up the tabbed Vcc Options window.
+Each tab has it's own options and settings.
+Using these tabs you can configure your Coco3 just like *you* want it.
+These settings reflect the *internal* settings of the Coco3.
+Eexternal hardware settings will be done through the "Cartridge" menu in the next section.

 - **Audio**
 - **CPU**
 - **Display**
 - **Keyboard**
 - **Joysticks**
 - **Misc**
 - **Tape**
 - **Bitbanger**

- Each tab having it's own menu options and settings, which I will highlight below.
-Through these tabs, you'll configure your Coco3 just like *you* want it.
-These settings reflect the *internal* settings/expansions of the Coco3.
-The *external* *hardware* will be done through the "Cartridge" menu in the next section.

  NOTE:

 Clicking "Apply" immediately sets the current settings for any altered setting, but remains in the config menu.
 Clicking "OK" will also set any altered settings but will leave the menu and return to the emulation window.

 Any feature marked with an "\*" will (after one of the above actions) reset the Coco3 emulation to a newly started Coco3 (w/new settings) and all memory contents will be erased.
 All other functions will not disturb your current machine state.

-#### *Flip* *Artifact* *Colors* *(New):*

- This will "flip" the PMODE artifact colors to the alternate set.
-Handy for games and such.

-### CONFIG

 #### *Audio:*

- This tab can usually be left "as is" as it automatically recognizes your Windows computer defaults and should not have to be changed.
+This tab can usually be left "as is" as it automatically recognizes your Windows computer defaults and should not need to be changed.
- However... there are those users who may have more than one audio output or card and may want to change these setting to suit their needs.
-Personally, as a musician & recording engineer, I have several sound options on my computer which makes this tab useful to me.
+However there are those users who may have more than one audio output or card and may want to change these setting to suit their needs.
+For instance, a musician & recording engineer might have several sound options on the computer which makes this tab useful to then.

 - **Output Device** -- A drop down menu which shows your PC system's choices in sound output devices.
 Most will use the "Primary Sound Drive" used by most Windows programs.
 - **Sound Quality** -- Selects the available sound quality in kHz available for you selected device (above).
 Most will use "44100" kHz.

 #### *CPU:*

 This tab allows you to select various Coco 3 system defaults such as memory, CPU type, and Overclocking.

   - **Over-Clocking** -- The slider will set the speed in which the CPU operates.
 Minimum is .87mhz/1.778mhz", maximum is 202.938mhz.
 This can also be accessed via the F3 & F4 keys.
   - **Memory Size** - Set the maximum amount of memory your Coco3 will be allowed to use.
     - **128k** - Emulates a stock Coco3 straight out of the box
     - **512k** - Emulates the 512k upgrade available through Tandy
      and many 3rd party vendors
     - **2048k** - Emulates the "Disto" 2 meg upgrade
     - **8192k** - Emulates Paul Barden's 8 meg board
   - **CPU**
     - **Motorola MC6809 CPU** - Emulates the stock CPU installed in the Coco3.
     - **Hitachi HD6309 CPU** - Emulates the aftermarket Hitachi 6309
      instruction/speed enhanced CPU.

 #### *Display:*

 Allows you to set your VCC windowed PC display to match your choice of standard Coco 3 display types

   - **\[F6\] Monitor Type:** - Allows you to choose your monitor type.
     - **RGB** -- Selects an RGB color monitor such as the Tandy CM-8.